Dataset Distillation-based Hybrid Federated Learning on Non-IID Data: RELATED WORK

 Unlike traditional and decentralized FL, HFL involves both client-to-server communication and client-to-client communication.
-In \cite{lin2021semi}, a multistage HFL algorithm is developed to handle the issue of non-IID data by continuously adjusting the rounds of client-to-client communication and global aggregation cycles.
-In particular, Ref. \cite{chen2023fedseq} proposes an HFL framework, called FedSeq, based on client clustering and sequential training.
+Many existing approaches focus on system-level innovations by designing novel architectures.
+For example, HFML \cite{li2025hfml} introduces a client–edge–cloud architecture that applies deep mutual learning at the client–edge layer for knowledge sharing.
+In \cite{lin2021semi}, a multistage HFL algorithm is developed to handle non-IID data by continuously adjusting the rounds of client-to-client communication and global aggregation cycles.
+Another representative system-level direction is client clustering.
+Semi-FL \cite{chen2020semifl} clusters clients and adopts in-cluster sequential training, enabling neighboring clients to share models and reduce communication overhead.
+FedCluster \cite{chen2020fedcluster} accelerates convergence by clustering clients and performing cyclic training.
+FedSeq \cite{chen2023fedseq} is based on client clustering and sequential training.
 It partitions clients into multiple clusters, with each cluster head communicating with the server.
 Within each cluster, clients form a ring topology for sequential training.
 The core idea of FedSeq is that the model in the cluster head is based on the training data of all the clients within this cluster, thereby improving the test accuracy.
-FedSeq requires multiple rounds of parameter transmission among clients, which still incurs significant communication cost.